browserpass/browserpass-legacy/CONTRIBUTING.md

 You will need Docker or Node, [Yarn](https://yarnpkg.com/), Golang and [dep](https://github.com/golang/dep) installed.

 ## To build
-- Run `make` to compile both front-end and back-end code
+- Run `make` to fetch all dependencies and compile both front-end and back-end code

 OR

+- Run `make deps` to download all dependencies (you don't need to run this very often)
 - Run `make js` to compile only front-end code
 - Run `make browserpass` to compile only back-end code